casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 casper-client get-state-root-hash --node-address http://[NODE_IP]:7777
 ```

-Let’s check the new contract entry points.
+Check the new contract entry points.
 You should see the _counter_decrement_ entry point now.

 ```bash
 casper-client query-global-state \